abbreviatedman/spellbound/data/quotes.md

 565
 00:32:53,177 --> 00:32:57,726
 Come on, lads.
-Many a farm to grace...
+Many a farm to grace…

 566
 00:32:57,953 --> 00:33:01,218
-with... our royal dung.
+with… our royal dung.

 567
 00:33:03,024 --> 00:33:04,960